hauke96/wiki2book/README.md

 ## CLI

-The current CLI is pretty simple and has three sub-commands:
+The CLI contains three sub-commands that generate an EPUB file from different sources (s. below for examples and details on each sub-command):

 1. Project: `wiki2book project ./path/to/project.json`
 2. Article: `wiki2book article "article name"`